mobley-trent/kaggle/README.md

 Contextual Mining on text from IMDB movie reviews.

 6. Digit Recognition with Keras:
-Building a deep learning model for image recognition of handwritten digits using Keras and the MNIST dataset
+Building a deep learning model for image recognition of handwritten digits using Keras and the MNIST dataset.

+7. Language Translation:
+Creating a web app for language translation using the Gradio library and pre-trained translation models from the Transformers library.

 ## Contributing